ntu-aiot/ObfNet-showcase/README.md

 3. Inference phase
-Each participant randomly choose one ObfNet,execute it and then send the obfuscated results to the coordinator for inference.
+Each participant randomly can choose one ObfNet,execute it and then send the obfuscated results to the coordinator for inference.

 ### Obfuscation Results of ObfNet on FSDD